Six ways humans bond. Which are you using in your team?

 Synchronised movement.
 Any coordinated physical action where bodies move together.

 Almost entirely absent from modern work.
-I imagine the holiday party is the only time it’s going to be an acceptable part of the mix - and as someone with two left feet - I won’t be advocating for it any further than that.
+I imagine the holiday party is the only time it’s going to be an acceptable part of the mix - and as someone with two left feet - I won’t be advocating for it any further than that - however, I do see other ways this one can come into play.

 Feasting